Saturday, 4 September 2021

 Livia Drusilla

 In an article entitled, Dining al fresco, Michael Prodger has written an informative and delightful article on Livia Drusilla, eventual wife of Gaius Octavius, the future Emperor Augustus.
-I have had an intermittent memory of a museum, definitely not in Firenze and fprobably in Rome, which I had visited with my husband, in the 1990s, when I had been utterly enchanted by murals depicting a garden Paradise.
+I have had an intermittent memory of a museum, definitely not in Firenze and probably in Rome, which I had visited with my husband, in the 1990s, when I had been utterly enchanted by murals depicting a garden Paradise.
 That was a memory about which I wished I could identify more.
 I just knew I had had strong feelings of aesthetic pleasure from this museum exhibit but that was that!

 So, imagine my delight on simply seeing the illustration below in the New Statesman article, when I instantly knew that here was depicted this long-lost memory.
 I felt ridiculously excited before reading the narrative of Livia to discover some of her life story after her marriage to Gaius Octavius.
 Possibly a part of her dowry, they had a much-loved retreat at Prima Porta, eight miles outside Rome, from which estate they could look down on Rome, the Tiber and the Apennines.
 Livia expanded this comparatively modest oasis into an idyllic haven with extensive gardens and courtyards covering half of the area, including one terrace surrounded by 150 columns.